Adamskoullos/ProDev/README.md

 Composables extract much of the logic keeping each component cleaner and easier to maintain.
 Structured as ES6 modules they take advantage of closure and simply return the function which once invoked within a component returns the required properties/functions.
 There is a consistent structure used when creating composables.

-Firebase has its own methods to connect to their api's so the normal rest api patterns are not used, however the `async` and `await` pattern using `try` `catch` blocks is be used as normal.
+Firebase has its own methods to connect to their api's so the normal rest api patterns are not used, however the `async` and `await` pattern using `try` `catch` blocks is used as normal.

 - **getUser** The composable returns the `getUser` function which through destructuring returns the current user object.
 First firebase authentication is queried to check if there is a user logged in and if so grabs the current user and saves it to the `user` object which is returned.
 If no user is logged in, the value of `user` is null.